eth-act/zkevm-book/src/trees/internal/isa.md

 ## Cairo: A zk-Optimized ISA

 [Cairo](https://eprint.iacr.org/2021/1063.pdf), developed by StarkWare, represents a radical departure from conventional ISAs.
-It was not adapted for proofs but designed from the ground up as a **STARK-friendly CPU architecture**.
+It was not adapted for proofs but designed from the ground up as a **SNARK-friendly CPU architecture**.
 The goal was to create an instruction set that is inherently efficient to prove, which led to a design that re-imagines how instructions interact with memory, registers, and computation itself.

 ### An 'Algebraic RISC' Instruction Set

 At its core, Cairo's ISA is an **Algebraic RISC** (Reduced Instruction Set Computer).
 This means its instruction set is minimal and its native data type is not a 32 or 64-bit integer, but an element in a finite field.
 The core instructions perform simple field arithmetic, like addition and multiplication.
-This "algebraic" nature is the key to its efficiency, as these instructions map directly and cheaply to the polynomial constraints of a STARK proof.
+This "algebraic" nature is the key to its efficiency, as these instructions map directly and cheaply to the polynomial constraints of a SNARK proof.

 ### Memory-by-Assertion and Instruction Format